MicrosoftEdge/JsDbg/docs/README.md

 ### Usage

-1. Attach the VS debugger to the desired Microsoft Edge or Chromium process.
+1. Attach the VS debugger to a running process or memory dump of Microsoft Edge/Chromium.

 2. Break into the running process using the `Pause` icon on the Debug toolbar, or `Debug -> Break All`.